-Algal poisoning is an acute, often fatal condition caused by high concentrations of toxic blue-green algae (more commonly known as cyanobacteria—literally blue-green bacteria) in drinking water as well as waters used for recreation and aquaculture.
+Algal poisoning is an acute, often fatal condition caused by high concentrations of toxic blue-green algae (more commonly known as cyanobacteria—literally blue-green bacteria) in drinking water as well as in water used for agriculture, recreation, and aquaculture.
 Fatalities and severe illness of livestock, pets, wildlife, birds, and fish from heavy growths of cyanobacteria waterblooms occur in almost all countries of the world.
 Acute lethal poisonings have also been documented in people.
 Poisoning usually occurs during warm seasons when the waterblooms are more intense and of longer duration.
-Most poisonings occur among animals drinking cyanobacteria-infested freshwater, but marine animals, especially maricultured fish and shrimp, are also affected.
-The toxins of cyanobacteria comprise 5 distinct chemical classes collectively called cyanotoxins.
+Most poisonings occur among animals drinking cyanobacteria-infested freshwater, but aquatic animals, especially maricultured fish and shrimp, are also affected.
+The toxins of cyanobacteria comprise six distinct chemical classes collectively called cyanotoxins.

 Etiology, Epidemiology, and Pathogenesis

 Although toxic strains within species of Anabaena, Aphanizomenon, Cylindrospermopsis, Microcystis, Nodularia, Nostoc, Oscillatoria, and Planktothrix are responsible for most cases of toxicity, there are >30 species of cyanobacteria that can be associated with toxic waterblooms.
 Neurotoxic alkaloids (called anatoxins) can be produced by Anabaena, Aphanizomenon, and Planktothrix, while saxitoxins (also called paralytic shellfish toxins) can be produced by Anabaena, Aphanizomenon, and Lyngbya.
 Hepatotoxic heptapeptides called microcystins can be produced by Anabaena, Microcystis, Nostoc, and Planktothrix.
 The brackish water genus Nodularia produces a hepatotoxic pentapeptide related, in both structure and function, to microcystins.
 Cylindrospermopsis, Anabaena, Aphanizomenon, Raphidiopsis, and Umezakia can produce a potent hepatotoxic alkaloid called cylindrospermopsin.
 Some genera, especially Anabaena, can produce both neuro- and hepatotoxins.
-If a toxic waterbloom contains both types of toxins, the neurotoxin signs are observed first because their effects occur much sooner (minutes) than those of the hepatotoxins (1 to a few hours).
+If a toxic waterbloom contains both types of toxins, the neurotoxin signs are seen first, because their effects occur much sooner (minutes) than those of the hepatotoxins (1 to a few hours).
 Other noncyclic peptides and amino acids produced by cyanobacteria can also have biological activity.
 One recent amino acid with neurologic degenerative activity is BMAA (ß-methylamino alanine).
 BMAA has been implicated as the causative agent of amyotrophic lateral sclerosis or parkinsonism dementia.

 Poisoning usually does not occur unless there is a heavy waterbloom that forms a dense surface scum.
 Factors that contribute to heavy waterblooms are nutrient-rich eutrophic to hypereutrophic water and warm, sunny weather.
-There is recent evidence supporting the observation that global climate change causes earlier, more intense, and longer-lasting warm weather that leads to more extensive waterblooms of cyanobacteria.
+Evidence supports the observation that global climate change causes earlier, more intense, and longer-lasting warm weather that leads to more extensive waterblooms of cyanobacteria.
 Agriculture practices (eg, runoff of fertilizers and animal wastes) that promote nutrient enrichment also contribute to and intensify waterbloom formation.
 The problem is augmented by light winds or wind conditions that lead to areas of very high (scum) concentrations of cyanobacteria, especially leeward shoreline locations where livestock drink.
-Experiments with both toxin groups have revealed a steep dose-response curve, with up to 90% of the lethal dose being ingested without measurable effect.
+Experiments with both toxin groups have revealed a steep dose-response curve, with as much as 90% of the lethal dose being ingested without measurable effect.
 Animal size and species sensitivity influence the degree of intoxication.
 Monogastric animals are less sensitive than ruminants and birds.
 Depending on waterbloom densities and toxin content, animals may need to ingest only a few ounces to be affected.
-However, if the waterbloom is less dense or cyanotoxin content is low, up to several gallons may be needed to cause acute or lethal toxicity.
+However, if the waterbloom is less dense or cyanotoxin content is low, as much as several gallons may be needed to cause acute or lethal toxicity.
 Among domestic animals, dogs are most susceptible to a toxic waterbloom.
 This is due to their preference for swimming and drinking in dense waterblooms and a greater species sensitivity to the cyanotoxins, especially the neurotoxins.